-Delicious, refreshing, and bubbly, that is probably why soda is consumed by many on a daily basis.
-Whether as a treat or a caffeine boost it is widely consumed.
+It’s delicious, refreshing, and bubbly, and that is probably why soda is consumed by many on a daily basis.
+Whether as a treat or a caffeine boost, it is widely consumed.
 However much you may enjoy it, it is important to recognize that it may not be the best thing for your health.
 Check out our infographic to find out everything that can be found in your soda.

 Aspartame in Soda